iamyixuan/GridOptimization/README.md

 			pass
 	return sampleFeatures
   ```
 There are numerical as well as categorical values in the dataset.
 The `try except` snippet converts all the numerical values from strings to floats and leaves categorical values strings.
-Similar procedure can be applied on target values without having to leaving categorical values for there is none.
+Similar procedure can be applied on target values without having to leave categorical values for there is not such values.

 3. Save the first-processed data into a csv file.
 ```python